 So, I decided maybe to go in the opposite direction as far as possible until I get back home.

 My mom lives in India now and I haven’t seen her in a year and a half.
 I am in a place where I kind of really need my mommy right now.
 But, American Airlines doesn’t fly to India — they fly there through affiliate partners, but that’s not where my ticket will go.
 I can get to Athens, Greece or Hong Kong or Auckland or Sydney or a variety of places and then get myself to India.
 So, where do I want to go?

 I have a friend who lives in Broome, whom I haven’t seen in eight years.
 He is the reason I decided to go to Australia at all, because, if I want to see him, then I have to go there, and I suddenly had no idea what else to do.
-I called him and said, “Maybe, I’ll come to Australia on my way to India…” He said to me that I can’t come to Australia without actually checking it out,
+If I didn’t know anyone over here, I probably would have had to stay in a place like the voco Hotel Gold Coast.
+With that being said, I wouldn’t be complaining if that was the case!
+Anyway, I called him and said, “Maybe, I’ll come to Australia on my way to India…” He said to me that I can’t come to Australia without actually checking it out,

 My grandmother once told me her secret to longevity: always keep your friends around you and never stop making new friends.
 It seemed to work for her.
 She died at the age of 94.

 In an effort to keep within my shoestring budget and continue making new friends, I’ve been checking out CouchSurfer.com and I am excited about getting to know all of these new places from a local’s perspective by staying in their homes.